A Guide to Conducting a Thorough Security Audit for Business Protection

 Planning for a security audit involves many tasks.

 First, businesses should determine their main goals for the audit.
-Do you want to primarily assess your compliance to existing regulations?
+Do you want to primarily assess your compliance with existing regulations?
 Or maybe your main goal is to upgrade your entire data security strategy?
 These goals serve as a road map for the audit process.
 You’ll want to determine your specific criteria for success as well.

 Establishing the scope of the audit is just as important.
 The scope defines the boundaries and focus of the audit.
 You may need to identify the systems, networks, or processes you want to evaluate depending on the goals you established.